bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 Returns the list of runlevels for which the service is active.

-Note: On RedHat 7, this also lists the targets of systemd services.
+Note: For Systemd services, use the `target` property.

 {% qna %}
-Q: (it as string, runlevels of it) of services whose (it as string contains "ssh")
+Q: runlevels of service "network"
-A: "sshd.service" "sshd" "Stopped", multi-user.target
+A: 2
+A: 3
+A: 4
+A: 5
 {% endqna %}

 # running of &lt;service&gt; : boolean